mason-terry/flask-blog/README.md

-# flask-blog
+# Flask Blog

-Flask blog to learn more about flask
+Blog to learn more about Flask